Table of Contents

 - Asset tracking

-Specialized work order packages may also include features like advanced reporting analytics, email notifications, collaborative workflow (chat), prescriptive maintenance, photo uploading, and purchasing.
+Specialized work order packages may also include features like advanced reporting analytics, email notifications, service requests, inventory management, invoicing, collaborative workflow (chat), prescriptive maintenance, photo uploading, and purchasing.

 3. How does it work?